On cohesive powers of linear orders: A computable copy of omega with a cohesive power of order-type omega + eta

 \begin{ClaimC} There is a stage $s_1 \geq s_0$ such that for every $M$ with $\la p, M \ra < z$, whenever $\la p, M \ra$ demands action at a stage $s \geq s_1$, it always has action sides $(a,b)$. \end{ClaimC}

-\begin{proof}[Proof of Claim~\ref{claim-SettleSides}] There are only finitely many $\la p, M \ra < z$, so it suffices to show that each $\la p, M \ra < z$ either eventually stops demanding action or eventually always has action sides $(a,b)$ when it does demand action.
+\begin{proof}[Proof of Claim~\ref{claim-SettleSides}] There are only finitely many $\la p, M \ra < z$, so it suffices to show that for each $\la p, M \ra < z$, there is a stage $t$ such that $\la p, M \ra$ has action sides $(a,b)$ whenever it demands action (if it ever demands action) after stage $t$.